ShafiMiah/VFLObjectDetectionVehicular/README.md

 # Vertical Federated Object Detection for Vehicular Networks
 Due to the large size of the dataset the images and annotations have not been uploaded to the git repository.
 Interested readers are requested to download the dataset from corresponding site and pre-process according to the instruction.
+The SMVFL has been implemented using python.
+KITTI and ZOD dataset has been used to train the model.
 # Packages and requirement.
 1. Python version 3.9 or higher
 2. Run following commands to install the corresponding Packages.